If you've heard of waterless cookware, then you've probably heard the following things:

 - Waterless cookware is not as oven safe as stainless cookware with stainless lids and handles; some may not be oven safe at all.

 - Some brands of waterless cookware are outrageously overpriced.
-Yes, it's high quality cookware, but you can get equal quality in a set of All-Clad or Demeyere and not spend as much!
+Yes, it's high quality cookware, but you can get equal quality in a set of All-Clad or Demeyere for a fraction of the price.

 - In the interest of forming a tight seal, the designs can have a lot of nooks and crannies, especially where the lid meets the pan.
 This makes waterless cookware harder to clean, with lots of areas for gunk to collect that are hard to scrub.